yodrew/ad/content/make.md

 2. deck screws: 40mm, 8-12
 3. strap: webbing or strap sewn of fabric, ~25mm wide x 200mm
 4. cover
-    1. fabric: lightproof (black, heavy, tightly woven, and thick: two layers of 12oz canvas, or dense wool blanket)
+    1. blanket: black, heavy, and thick, like dense wool or 2-3 polar fleece
-    2. paper: heavy kraft
+    2. sheet: heavy kraft paper or medium-weight, tightly woven natural fabric (canvas, twill)
-5. wood glue (for paper cover)
+5. wood glue (for sheet cover)
-6. cardboard (for paper cover): clean and odorless, from furniture and appliance stores.
+6. cardboard (for sheet cover): clean and odorless, from furniture and appliance stores.
 Use double-layer cardboard or two sheets of single-layer to ensure lightproofness
-7. light seal (for paper cover):
+7. light seal (for sheet cover):
     - fabric
         - black fabric: jersey knit, khaki twill, or canvas
         - open cell foam, 6mm thick